apollographql/supergraph-demo/README.md

   * `rover subgraph publish`
 * [Managed Federation](https://www.apollographql.com/docs/federation/managed-federation/overview/)
   * [Federated composition checks](https://www.apollographql.com/docs/studio/schema-checks/#federated-composition-checks) across all published subgraphs
-  * Publishes a validated supergraph schema to the Uplink for the Gateway to use.
+  * Publishes a validated supergraph schema to the Registry for use in deployment workflows.

 Note that `rover subgraph publish` always stores a new subgraph schema version to the Apollo Registry, even if schema checks don’t pass.
 Managed Federation